 Early in my counseling career, God privileged me with the honor of working with several women who had been sexually abused.
-Initially, I struggled with the thought of counseling forgiveness to them because, in my mind, to forgive was to let the abuser off the hook.
-But as we worked together, and as I prayed I was reminded that God is all about justice and that the violation suffered at the hands of another is and affront to His justice and, if not repented of, it WILL be dealt with.
+Early on I struggled with the thought of counseling forgiveness to them because, in my mind, to forgive was to let the abuser off the hook.
+But as we worked together–and as I confessed my struggle– I was reminded that God is all about justice.
+During that season I came to appreciate that the violation suffered at the hands of another is an affront to His justice and, if not repented of, it WILL be dealt with.
 I found the strength of Paul’s words especially helpful to me as well as for my Clients:

 “Do not take revenge, my dear friends,